pablolagrutta127/pablolagrutta127/README.md

-- 👋 Hi all, I’m @pablolagrutta127, I graduated as Engineer in electronics and I am currently developing Python scripts to test devices (Linux O.S based) features.
+- 👋 Hi all, I’m @pablolagrutta127, I graduated as BS in electronics and I am currently developing Python scripts to test devices (Linux O.S based) features.
 - 🌱 I’m currently learning bash scripting and migrating desktop Apps to web apps.
 - 💞️ I’m looking to collaborate on Data Engineer projects.
 - 📫 How to reach me : pablo.lg.unlam@gmail.com